Vera Lutter: Work

 But Lutter hasn't always worked exclusively with the camera obscura.
 In her project Samar Hussein (2009) the names of the estimated 100,000 civilian deaths caused by the American-led war on Iraq since the invasion on 20 March 2003 were accompanied by both printed and projected color images of the Hibiscus flower's life cycle.
 Lutter first explored the possibilities of color photography with Jai Brooklyn, a project produced in 2003/2009 memorializing the civilian deaths caused by the Iraq War.
 The names of those lost are displayed along the bottom of a projection of rotating images of a hibiscus plant in various stages of bloom and decay.

 One Day stands as Lutter's first and most recent work in video and sound installation.
 For this piece, the artist made a twenty-four-hour recording in the Petit Camargue nature preserve just outside the French town of Saint-Louis.
 Through a fixed frame, Lutter captured a full day's cycle with all its subtle transformations in atmosphere.

 Concurrently, Lutter pursued new avenues in digital astronomic photography with the creation of Albescent, an ongoing project chronicling the ebb and flow of the moon.
 Since 2010, the artist has amassed numerous images of the sun and moon from international vantage points building a travel diary that considers the ubiquitous presence of these celestial bodies.

 In 2012 Lutter began photographing works of art.
 This process began first at The Metropolitan Museum in New York, followed by the National Gallery of Art in Washington, D.C., and more recently with a commission from the Museum of Modern Art in New.
 The resulting works act as both documentation and interpretation of the familiar in an unfamiliar manner.
 The time it takes to make such images can run as long as seven months and are exposed directly onto black and white photographic paper, leaving them in their negative format.

 In 2017 the Los Angeles County Museum of Art (LACMA) invited Lutter to be their first ever artist in residence in response to the Museum's upcoming campus demolition and subsequent renovation.
 Using her room-size camera obscura process Lutter has been documenting the campus, galleries, and the museum's collection.
-The project is taking place since February 2017–Present and culminating in an upcoming exhibition in 2020.
+The project is taking place since February 2017 and culminating in an exhibition in 2020.